Ben Blythe: Doncaster Rovers

 Born in Leeds, Blythe signed his first professional contract with Doncaster Rovers in July 2020.
 He made his senior debut as a substitute in a 4–1 League One defeat to Peterborough United on 9 May 2021.
 On 22 September 2021, he was sent out on a one-month loan to National League North side Farlsey Celtic.
 Following his return from loan, he made his first league start on 7 December 2021 at home to Oxford United, but was substituted at half-time as Doncaster lost 2–1.

 Swansea City

 In March 2022, it was announced that Blythe would join EFL Championship club Swansea City's under-23 side at the end of the season, having spent a month at the club on trial and that Blythe would continue to train with Swansea until the end of the season.
 Doncaster manager Gary McSheffrey confirmed that the club would receive a fee and the agreement included add-ons and a sell-on clause.

+On 31 August 2023, Blythe joined Cymru Premier club Barry Town United on a season-long loan deal.

+Following the conclusion of the 2023–24 season, Blythe departed Swansea City upon the expiration of his contract.

+Non-League

+On 30 September 2024, Blyth joined Northern Premier League Division One East club Bradford (Park Avenue).